google/starlark-go/doc/spec.md

-str(x)		-- return a string representation of x type(x)		-- return a string describing the type of x bool(x)		-- convert x to a Boolean truth value hash(x)		-- return a hash code for x
+str(x)		-- return a string representation of x type(x)		-- return a string describing the type of x bool(x)		-- convert x to a Boolean truth value
 ```

 ### Identity and mutation